jaykay12/tech/_posts/2020-10-6-apache-solr-querying.md

   - QueryField parameter
   - Specifies the fields in the index on which to perform the query.
   - If not provided, then by default: df becomes the qf.
-  - http://localhost:8985/solr/mcat/select?q=bags&fl=name&qf="name^2.3%20altname%20genericshingle^0.4", which matches all documents having bags but gives boost of 2.3 to documents having bags in name, no boost to documents having bags in their alt names & reduces the relevancy of documents having bags identified as generic shingle for them.
+  - `http://localhost:8985/solr/mcat/select?q=bags&fl=name&qf="name^2.3 altname genericshingle^0.4"` -> Matches all documents having bags but gives boost of 2.3 to documents having bags in name, no boost to documents having bags in their alt names & reduces the relevancy of documents having bags identified as generic shingle for them.
   - qf is basically used for selecting documents in result set from the complete index.
   - qf, qs affects the result set of a query